 Prepare for polishing your hardwood floor by testing the Bona low-gloss polish in a small out-of-the-way area so you can see if the polish on your floor looks as you'd like it to.
 Before starting the full job, have all of the necessary supplies on hand.

-Purchase enough Bona Hardwood finish to cover the square footage of your wood floor.
+Purchase enough Bona Hardwood Floor Polish to cover the square footage of your wood floor.
 Each 32-oz bottle will cover 500 square feet, which is the same coverage as the high gloss version of the Bona wood floor polish.

-Buy a Bona Applicator Pad that fits to your Bona flat mop.
+Buy a new Bona Applicator Pad mop pad, to use for polish application only that fits to your Bona flat mop.

 Have Bona Hardwood Floor Cleaner and a mop cleaning pad ready for use.

 If you don't already own a Bona dust mop pad, one will be needed for this process.

 Allow enough time to complete the job and to let the floor dry for at least 1 hour before walking on it.
 Another 24 hours will be required for the floor to fully dry prior to replacing furniture and rugs.
 Drying times for Bona Hardwood Floor Polish may vary with humidity and can be effected by other ambient conditions.
 If you're unsure, it's best to allow a longer time to ensure a hard, durable surface.